The Importance of Customer Experience

 Conversely, popular retailers have expanded deal opportunities for a longer period of time.

-This year, Wal-Mart announced the majority of its Black Friday deals were available online beginning at 12:01 a.m.
+Wal-Mart announced the majority of its Black Friday deals were available online beginning at 12:01 a.m.
 Thursday for the first time.
 Additionally, Target rolled out “10 Days of Deals” starting Sunday and a Black Friday presale, which began on that Wednesday.

 Customers love sales and saving money.
 It’s not exactly a trade secret.
 However, retailers are recognizing the needs of their loyal shoppers exceeds a 24-hour sale and expanding the overall CX.